austindriggs/homelab/README.md

 1. Verify you are connected to [Tailscale](#tailscale) (follow the guide above if not).
 2. Download the ntfy app from the app store.
 Alternatively, you can type the URL below into a browser.
 3. Enter `http://driggs-zb:8047` for the URL in the settings section (not HTTPS).
-4. Subscribe to apps you are using by entering the app name.
+4. Subscribe to apps you are using by entering the app name as the topic (see the `NTFY TOPIC` column in the table above).
 6. For any more documentation notes, see [./driggs-zb/main/](./driggs-zb/main/README.md#ntfy).